-HOW DOES ALCOHOL INJECTION WORK?
+HOW DOES MECHANICAL FUEL INJECTION WORK?

-Mechanical fuel injection is “constant flow” system.
+Mechanical fuel injection is (MFI) is referred to as a “constant flow” system.
 Just as the name implies fuel is continuously being sprayed into the intake runner without interruption.
 The amount of fuel is variable with engine RPM in relation to the pump speed.
 A change in pump speed increases and/or decreases the volume of fuel and its pressure.
 As you may guess, at low RPM’s the fuel pressure and volume is low but at midrange and higher RPM’s it becomes much higher.
 Due to its constant spray, mechanical flow injection is not known to be fuel efficient at idle and low RPM’s (even when the intake valve is closed) so it is not recommended for street-driven use.
 But at mid and higher RPM’s the fuel becomes highly atomized and the time the intake valve is closed becomes insignificant so it becomes excellent for high performance use.
 This highly atomized mixture is injected close to the combustion chamber and is the reason why injection offers incredible throttle response.
 An in depth explanation of how these systems work can be read about on our “Fuel Injection 101” page.

 CAN I RUN A MECHANICAL FUEL INJECTION SYSTEM ON GASOLINE?